 2. In my "real" life, I work as the tasting room manager for Crater Lake Spirits here in Bend, OR.
 You wouldn't think that the two would compliment each other, but the number of clients I've gotten from just chatting with my tasting room customers would surprise you!
 And visa versa — I always tout the merits of our vodka, gin and whiskeys to restaurant clients of mine.

 3. While most things in my life are extremely planned, the name "Chalked" and the logo was born in about three hours.
-When I was starting my business, the caterer from above called me and said, "Are you serious about doing this as a business?
+When I was starting my business, the caterer mentioned above called me and said, "Are you serious about doing this as a business?
 Because if so we'll advertise you at this wedding show in two days if you do a board for us."
 So in two days, I did a couple boards and found a name and a logo for my business.

 What inspired you to make what you did with @versachalk?

 Most of what I do these days with any chalk is for clients, though occasionally I'll do pieces to inspire friends and family.
 These pieces were no exception.
-Every inspiration I draw is from pieces I see on Instagram, Google, and even places around me though.
+Every inspiration I draw is from pieces I see on Instagram, Google, and even places around me, though.
 Or just from my imagination.
-I was in the restroom at Marlowe's in San Fransisco last week and they have a beautifully hand-drawn "Employees Must Wash Hands" sign that I took a picture of for later inspiration — my husband just laughed at me.
+I was in the restroom at Marlowe's in San Francisco last week and they have a beautifully hand-drawn "Employees Must Wash Hands" sign that I took a picture of for later inspiration — my husband just laughed at me.

 Typically, it depends on the piece.
 For example, a good client of mine is a local marijuana dispensary that lets me have a lot of artistic freedom and encourages color and creativity, but I'm limited to a 5"x7" board!
 Of course, boards for weddings can be up to 24"x48"!
 If I'm not immediately inspired by what I'm working on — either through client personality (or the title of the piece, as with the dispensary) or the event in question — I often flip through Instagram and Google until I've seen a couple type cases I want to recreate and flow that inspires me.